Turnip-Labs/bta-example-mod-archive/README.md

 ## Screenshots
 Small sneakpeak of what the mod has in store.
 ![sneakpeak](github/sneakpeak.png)
-Hm, I wonder where this fire came from?
+Hm, I wonder where did this fire come from?
 ![fire](github/fire.png)